Nicorette: Car race sponsorship

 During the 90s Nicorette (GlaxoSmithKline) sponsored Dennis Vitolo (ex-smoker) in Payton Coyne Racing and The Grand Prix of Miami.
 In 2005, the brand entered NASCAR race sponsorship with Casey Mears.
-Since 2006, Nicorette is sponsoring Hendrick Motorsports with Jeff Gordon's car.
+From 2006 to 2008, Nicorette sponsored Hendrick Motorsports with Jeff Gordon's car.
+During that same time period the NASCAR Nationwide Series race at Atlanta Motor Speedway carried the title Nicorette 300.

 The brand also runs the Nicorette's Quit Crew program to help racers quit smoking.

 It was reported that the brand supports car races because NASCAR fans are heavy smokers.